burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 4. During work with interpretable languages, you don't have a real interface to work with the devices' memory inside the computer and devices in general in all possible ways provided by OS.
 You do not even have enough tools to precisely handle just the usual *virtual memory* in your **own process**.

 5. The interpreter as a computer program adds an extra level of abstraction.
 The standard implementation Python interpreter is CPython (https://github.com/python/cpython).
-It is called CPython because it has been implemented in C. Such software as an interpreter improves the time for completing the project from a social point of view, but the implementation of your algorithms, and system is suboptimal from an execution time standpoint (Of course provided you have the skills to implement the functionality on your own).
+It is called CPython because it has been implemented in C. Such software as an interpreter improves the time for completing the project from a social point of view, but the implementation of your algorithms, and underlying system can be suboptimal from an execution time standpoint (of course provided you have the skills and time to implement, debug, profile the functionality on your own).

 6. The absence of a compiler has *pros* - you do not spend time on a compilation, but there are *cons* - now, the compiler will not tell you about errors in the code because there is no compiler.